RocketshipGames/gapd.cls/README.md

- * The two column format is done without using multicol, so that the latter doesn't have to be continually opened and closed for figures, etc..
-As a consequence, the latter should just be done with the usual floats and the command macros have been removed.
+ * The two column format is done without using multicol, so that the latter doesn't have to be continually opened and closed for figures, manually closed at the end of the document etc..
+As a consequence, figures and tables should just be done with the usual floats.
+The original figure macros have been removed.
 This does mean LaTeX will place them in slightly different locations that the original commands did, but it should mostly be allowed to do so.
    E.g., it's usually poor form to have a figure on the first page, so LaTeX will not do that unless forced.

  * The sample article has been corrected in some but not all ways to use proper TeX commands and hints for ranges versus em dashes,